davepollack/nushift/README.md

 Starts a task to publish the RON-based accessibility tree contained in `input_shm_cap_id`, to the hypervisor.

 The format of the data in the cap represented by `input_shm_cap_id` is in [Postcard](https://postcard.jamesmunns.com/wire-format) format, but is a simple string.
 Hence, it will be a varint-encoded length followed by the string data, as per the Postcard format.
-The string is an accessibility tree in [RON](https://github.com/ron-rs/ron) form of the schema described in `AccessibilityTreePublish`, and should be easier to use than the `AccessibilityTreePublish` binary version.
+The string is an accessibility tree in [RON](https://github.com/ron-rs/ron) format of the schema described in `AccessibilityTreePublish`, and should be easier to use than the `AccessibilityTreePublish` binary version.

 As with other deferred-style calls:
 * This releases `input_shm_cap_id` and `output_shm_cap_id` and then you can't access them anymore